How Diego Balances App Processes

 Page last updated:

-Diego balances app processes over the virtual machines (VMs) in a Cloud Foundry (CF) installation using the Diego Auction.
+Diego balances app processes over the virtual machines (VMs) in a TAS for VMs installation using the Diego Auction.
 When new processes need to be allocated to VMs, the Diego Auction determines which ones should run on which machines.
 The auction algorithm balances the load on VMs and optimizes app availability and resilience.
 This topic explains how the Diego Auction works.

 The Diego Auction distinguishes between two types of jobs: Tasks and Long-Running Processes (LRPs).